Vehicle registration plates of Malta

 Maltese registration plates are the number plates used within Malta to uniquely identify motor vehicles.
 Since 1995, the three letter, three number system (ZZZ 999) has been in use in Malta for vehicle registration.
-The characters are always printed in black on a white background, and to the left one can find a blue box with the Flag of Europe and the letter M (for Malta) underneath it in white.
+The characters are always printed in black on a white background, and to the left one can find a blue box with the Flag of the European Union and the letter M (for Malta) underneath it in white.
 The typeface used on Maltese registration plates is FE-Schrift which is also the typeface used on German vehicle registration plates.